BlindspotSoftware/dutctl/cmds/exp/dutserver/README.md

 ### Connecting with a Client

-Play around with the DUT client in `T2`
+Play around with the DUT Client in `T2`

 ```bash
 # List available devices using the default address localhost:1024 which is the DUT server